interlay/interlay.github.io/docs/guides/prereq.md

-# Setup (Testnet)
+# Wallets

-?> This guide is for the interBTC tesnet!

-To start using interBTC, follow the steps below to set up a Bitcoin and Polkadot testnet wallet.
+Interacting with any blockchain requires to have a wallet.

+At the end of this guide you will have:

+- [x] Installed the polkadot.js browser extension and created a Polkadot wallet
+- [x] Installed and created a Bitcoin wallet
+- [x] For testnet, you will also have requested testnet KSM and testnet BTC

+## Polkadot Wallet

-### 1. Installing a Bitcoin testnet wallet
+### 1. Installing a Polkadot wallet (polkadot-js browser extension)

+You will need the polkadot-js browser extension.
+Install the polkadot-js extension in your browser: [https://polkadot.js.org/extension/](https://polkadot.js.org/extension/).

+### 2. Create a new account

+Go to the plus sign at the top of the extension and click on "Create new account" and follow the instructions.

+### 3. Accounts and addresses

+Polkadot uses [address formats](https://wiki.polkadot.network/docs/build-ss58-registryhttps://wiki.polkadot.network/docs/learn-accounts#address-format) for different chains.
+That way, you can use the same account and have unique addresses on each chain.
+By default, all addresses can be automatically converted between different chains.

+For example, the `Alice` account can take the following formats:

+- **Generic Substrate**: 5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY
+- **Polkadot**: 15oF4uVJwmo4TdGW7VfQxNLavjCXviqxT9S1MgbjMNHr6Sp5
+- **Kusama**: HNZata7iMYWmk5RvZRTiAsSDhV8366zq2YGb3tLH5Upf74F
+- **Kintsugi**: a3f1Q33MZ6B82T7rwQ1Ke1Qekzuxe8yRbfvRxkPh11jdsrTLR

+You can easily use the same account across different chains in the Polkadot ecosystem.

+## Bitcoin Wallet

-You will need a Bitcoin testnet wallet to test interBTC.
+### 1. Installing a Bitcoin wallet

 For a general overview of Bitcoin wallets you can consult [bitcoin.org's wallet selector](https://bitcoin.org/en/choose-your-wallet?step=5).

-You can also pick one of the following Bitcoin testnet wallets below:
+You can also pick one of the following Bitcoin wallets below.
+The selected wallets below are compatible with Bitcoin testnet and will make it easy to test interBTC.

 - **GreenAddress**: https://test.greenaddress.it/en/ (Android and IOS)
 - **Bitcoin Testnet Wallet**: https://play.google.com/store/apps/details?id=de.schildbach.wallet_test (Android only)